MicrochipTech/cryptoauthtools/python/examples/config.md

 ===============================================================================
 Before a CryptoAuthentication device may be used it's configuration must be set for the intended use case(s).
-Configurations can be quite complex and need to be carefully created and analyized for security gaps that could be introduced by an unintended configuration interaction.
+Configurations can be quite complex and need to be carefully created and analyzed for security gaps that could be introduced by an unintended configuration interaction.
 When developing a new configuration please consult both the datasheet and your FAE.